Did Constantine Invent Catholicism?

 Constantine's wife convinced him to preserve many historical sites that have, over the ages, enriched the lives of millions of Christians including Evangelicals who have journeyed to the Holy Land.
 Despite any personal defects we might attribute to Constantine, he performed one of the greatest feats of any man in history.
 He brought the Church out from under the yoke of oppression and allowed people to preach the gospel from the housetops which is what Christ commanded and prophesied.
 This action by Constantine saved millions of lives and more importantly, it saved millions of souls.
 If you are "saved" today you may want to be thankful for what Constantine did.
 If you were able to trace back through the generations of Christians leading up to the one who brought the Good News to you, you would probably find a critical link to Constantine's decision.
 Many Christians, including Evangelicals, would not be Christian today if it was not this providential twist in history.

-After the crucifixion, the apostles passed to the Early Church Fathers, the Faith.
+After the crucifixion, the apostles passed the faith on to the Early Church Fathers.
 Later Emperors and Monarchs accepted the Creed; their subjects followed.
 That's how it started.

 ...By around 120 [AD], key features of Christianity had taken shape-an organized priesthood... (pg 349, The Romans From Village to Empire, Oxford University Press)